 The daily sketch became something so much more than just about pen to paper and it was only when flipping through these pictures a few months later that I realised how important those days all were.
 The power of a sketch has the ability to revoke a memory, remind me of the people I have found and lost and love, the challenges I faced on a particular day that I can laugh about now, the objects that bring comfort (my Roberts Radio) and my development as an artist.

 I’m not a big believer in looking back but turning each page brings new meaning and a fondness and appreciation for how far I’ve come.

 If you’re an artist reading this I’d encourage you to make flip-throughs when you can!

-There just aren’t any bad bits!
+There just aren’t any bad bits to anything you produce!

 If you’re new to sketching and would like some inspiration, help and access to resources to get you going join Emily’s Notebook community for free here.